mirage/mirage-www/tmpl/blog/2016-summer-hackathon-roundup.md

 We'll write about all of this in more detail, but for now here are the hackathon notes hot off the press...

-### Solo5/Mirage integration
+### Solo5/Mirage integration (KVM-based backend)

 Progress on the Solo5 project has been steaming ahead [since January](https://mirage.io/blog/introducing-solo5), and this was the perfect opportunity to get everyone together to plan its integration with MirageOS.
 [Dan Williams](http://researcher.ibm.com/researcher/view.php?person=us-djwillia) from IBM Research flew over to join us for the week, and [Martin Lucina](https://github.com/mato) headed to Cambridge to prepare for the upstreaming of the recent Solo5 work.
 This included deciding on naming and ownership of the repositories, detailing the relationships between repositories and getting ready to publish the mirage-solo5 packages to OPAM.
-Mindy Preston, our Mirage 3.0 release manager, and Anil Madhavapeddy and Thomas Gazagnaire (OPAM minions) were on hand to help plan this smoothly.
+[Mindy Preston](http://somerandomidiot.com), our Mirage 3.0 release manager, and [Anil Madhavapeddy](http://anil.recoil.org) and [Thomas Gazagnaire](http://gazagnaire.org) (OPAM minions) were on hand to help plan this smoothly.

 See their updates from the day on [Canopy](http://canopy.mirage.io/Posts/Solo5) and related blog posts:

 * [Introducing Solo 5](https://mirage.io/blog/introducing-solo5)
-* [Unikernel Monitors] HotCloud 2016 [paper](https://www.usenix.org/system/files/conference/hotcloud16/hotcloud16_williams.pdf) and [slides](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf)
+* Unikernel Monitors HotCloud 2016 [paper](https://www.usenix.org/system/files/conference/hotcloud16/hotcloud16_williams.pdf) and [slides](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf)
 * [upstreaming GitHub issue](https://github.com/Solo5/solo5/issues/36) and [FreeBSD support tracking issue](https://github.com/Solo5/solo5/issues/61)

 ### Onboarding new Mirage/OCaml users